 With the right conditions, you may even be lucky enough to see the Northern Lights; the spectacular Aurora Borealis is often captured along the Yorkshire coast!
 Find out what else you can see in the North York Moors.

 According to astronomer and dark sky hunter Richard Darn, the clearer skies that result from the north east’s drier climate and the uninterrupted horizons at numerous cliff top locations, make the stretch of coastline between Saltburn and Scarborough a potential haven for sky watchers.

-With a number of celestial shows looming, including the Perseid meteor shower (peaks 12-13 August 2017), one of the brightest of the year, one full supermoon (3 December), the Orionids meteor shower peaking on the nights of 21 and 22 October, and the Gemini meteor showers on 13 and 14 December, it's worth checking out these stargazing locations along the North York Moors' coastline:
+With a number of celestial shows looming, including Orionids meteor shower (peaking 20-21 October), the Geminid meteor showers on 14-15 December and a partial lunar eclipse on 19 November, it's worth checking out these stargazing locations along the North York Moors' coastline:

 All that remains of this former smuggler’s haunt is the Ship Inn, which nestles into the cliff at the end of a long expanse of beach.
 The Cleveland Way National Trail runs along the back of the pub and leads walkers onto a wild headland.
 Stargazing done, it’s just a short hop back to the pub for a heavenly pint of ale.